jordanje/green-room-backend/README.md

 Are backend api is designed to have collection of plants that we can add to rooms and will full CRUD with it too this is only the backend to are project and we also have a frontend with this api to show off what it can do

+## Front end
+this is are front end respiratory https://github.com/jordanje/green-room

 ## Getting Started